top of page

 The following sample learning plans have been developed by the Victorian Home Education Advisory Committee and are acceptable to the VRQA.
 They cover different ages and circumstances.

-Marie, aged seven- activity-based (Montessori) (Marie docx or Marie PDF)
+Marie, aged seven- activity-based (Montessori) (Marie docx)

-Rose, aged 10 – activity-based (Anxiety) (Rose docx or Rose PDF)
+Rose, aged 10 – activity-based (Anxiety) (Rose docx)

-Caleb, aged 13 – activity-based (Asperger’s) (Caleb docx or Caleb PDF)
+Caleb, aged 13 – activity-based (Asperger’s) (Caleb docx)

-Sky, aged 14 – activity-based (Unschooling) (Sky docx or Sky PDF)
+Sky, aged 14 – activity-based (Unschooling) (Sky docx)

-Florance, aged 16 – subject-based (Florance docx or Florance PDF)
+Florance, aged 16 – subject-based (Florance docx)

 Create your own Learning Plan to submit with your application; use the above as guides.